Choosing the Ideal Countertop Stone

 Dimensions

-As noted, natural stone is quarried in smaller slabs than granite, therefore seams are likely in a natural stone countertop, although these seams might not always be readily apparent.
+Other natural stone is quarried in smaller slabs than granite; therefore, seams are likely in a natural stone countertop, although these seams might not always be readily apparent.

 How Can We Help You?

-The countertop in your kitchen or bath can truly set the tone for the entire room.
-Of all the countertop materials you can purchase, natural stone is considered a gold standard for looks and durability.
-Because each rock pulled from the earth has its own color, veining and speckles, your natural stone counter can be as distinctive as an original work of art.
-The design team at Countertops and Cabinetry by Design uses a different approach than that of our counterparts for installation so that it can be as simple for you as possible.
+The design team at Countertops and Cabinetry by Design uses a different approach than that of our counterparts for installation, so that it can be as simple for you as possible.
 Our unique business model allows for faster turnaround time and a higher degree of customization.

 Our square footage model allows us to offer clients a more customized solution, using the leftover materials for other jobs, thereby offering our clients lower prices and more options.
-We want to ensure our clients have control over their remodel and have all their questions answered so you can have the best result you’re looking for.
-We want to minimize your frustration with the remodel, by getting in and out of your home in the most efficient manner.
-If you are in the greater Cincinnati area or the Mason, or West Chester area, contact Countertops and Cabinetry by Design for all your remodel needs today.
+We want to ensure our clients have control over their remodel and have all their questions answered, so you can have the best result you’re looking for.
+If you are in the greater Cincinnati area, the Mason, or the West Chester area, contact Countertops and Cabinetry by Design for all your remodeling needs today.